7 Jul 2026

 A joyful critique of patriarchy

-To date, however, Alice Phoebe Lou’s most popular tracks remain Witches (2020), Only When I (2021) or the hard-hitting Dirty Mouth (2021) – the video for which was shot in Kommetjie – which carries a joyful and welcome criticism of patriarchy: “I’ve had several experiences with weird men… The idea of opening up my world too much to others now makes me quite nervous.
+To date, Alice Phoebe Lou‘s most popular tracks remain Witches (2020), Only When I (2021) and the hard-hitting Dirty Mouth (2021).
+The video for the last one was shot in Kommetjie and offers a joyful and welcome criticism of patriarchy.
+“I’ve had several experiences with weird men… The idea of opening up my world too much to others now makes me quite nervous.
 Dirty Mouth is inspired by these extremely difficult experiences.
-But it’s also a way of showing victims of sexual assault, for example, that we can recover what has been taken from us, that we can still overcome this.
+But it’s also a way of showing victims of sexual assault that we can recover from what has been taken from us.
+That we can still overcome this.

-This year, Alice Phoebe Lou will open for another singer, this time from Californian pop.
-It is Rémi Wolf.
-She will accompany him on the stage of the mythical Red Rocks Amphitheatre, an impressive open-air theater in the state of Colorado where the Beatles, Bob Dylan and Daft Punk have performed.
+In 2025, Alice Phoebe Lou opened for another artist.
+That time it was the Californian pop singer Rémi Wolf.
+She accompanied him on the stage of the mythical Red Rocks Amphitheatre.
+This impressive open-air theater in Colorado welcomed the Beatles, Bob Dylan and Daft Punk.